openmsi/openmsipython/README.md

 conda activate openmsi
 ```

-Due to the wide variety of Windows builds, setting this environment variable may not solve issues stemming from the `librdkafka.dll` file seemingly missing.
+Due to the wide variety of Windows builds, setting this environment variable may not solve all issues stemming from the `librdkafka.dll` file seemingly missing.
 See [here](https://github.com/confluentinc/confluent-kafka-python/issues/1221) for more context on this problem.
 A fix for the most common cases is built into `OpenMSIPython` and can be found [here](./openmsipython/my_kafka/__init__.py); referencing that code may be helpful in resolving any remaining `librdkafka`/`confluent-kafka-python` issues.

-Another common issue with Windows builds is a seemingly "missing" `libsodium.dll` file.
-If you have trouble importing `pysodium`, make sure the directory containing your `libsodium.dll` is added to your `PATH`, or that the `libsodium.dll` file is properly registered on your system.
+Another common issue with Windows builds is a seemingly missing `libsodium.dll` file.
+If you encounter errors stating trouble importing `pysodium`, make sure the directory containing your `libsodium.dll` is added to your `PATH`, or that the `libsodium.dll` file is properly registered on your Windows system.

-#### Extra setup on Intel-based MacOS
+######More Details about Versions:
+At the time of writing this ReadMe, Python 3.9 is the most recent release of Python supported by confluent-kafka on Windows 10, and is recommended for most deployments.

+#####General Virtual Environment Note:
+No matter the operating system, you'll need to use the second command to "activate" the openmsi environment every time you open a Terminal window or Anaconda Prompt and want to work with OpenMSIPython.

+####3.
+Install libsodium
+`libsodium` is a package used for the KakfaCrypto package that provides the end-to-end data encryption capability of OpenMSIPython.
+Since encryption is a built-in option for OpenMSIPython, you must install `libsodium` even if you don't want to use encryption.
+Install the `libsodium` package through Miniconda using the shell command:

+`conda install -c anaconda libsodium`

+####4.
+Install git if necessary

+If your system does not have git installed, you can do so with conda.
+If you need to check to see if git is installed use:

+`git --version`

+If it is not present then install it with

+'conda install -c anaconda git`

+####5.
+Install librdkafka for Macs (this step not required on Windows)

 MacOS is not officially supported for `OpenMSIPython`, but works reliably at this time.
-If you would like to work with MacOS you will need to install `librdkafka` using the package manager homebrew.
+If you would like to work with MacOS you will, however, need to install `librdkafka` using the package manager homebrew.
+The process is different on Intel-Chip Macs than on newer Apple-Silicon, M1 Mac.

+##### On Intel MacOS:

 This may also require installing Xcode command line tools.
 You can install both of these using the commands below:

 ```
 xcode-select --install